Life As an Electrical Power-Line Installer or Repairer

 - Utility Technician

-In 2016, there was an estimated number of 120,900 jobs in the United States for Electrical Power-Line Installer or Repairer.
+There were about 120,900 jobs for Electrical Power-Line Installer or Repairer in 2016 (in the United States).
 New jobs are being produced at a rate of 13.9% which is above the national average.
 The Bureau of Labor Statistics predicts 16,800 new jobs for Electrical Power-Line Installer or Repairer by 2026.
 The BLS estimates 11,700 yearly job openings in this field.

 The states with the most job growth for Electrical Power-Line Installer or Repairer are Nevada, South Carolina, and Colorado.
 Watch out if you plan on working in Maine, Montana, or Ohio.
 These states have the worst job growth for this type of profession.